Flybell/Scraping-and-Analyzing-COVID-19-Taiwan-CDC-Press-Releases/README.md

 ## About this repo
 This repo contains a script that crawls and downloads press releases that are related to COVID-19.

-It creates two outputs:
+### The Execute.py script

-(1) a folder of text files with the following format:
+produces a set of text files, one for each press release, with the following format:

 title based on the year-month-date of the press release: